tolazytomakeausername/cool-yt-tt-stuff/README.md

 # yt-tt-downloader

 ## Description
-`yt-tt-downloader` is a versatile command-line tool, implemented as a single Python script (`media.py`), designed to simplify downloading video and audio content from both YouTube and TikTok.
-It leverages `yt-dlp` for the core download functionality and the YouTube Data API for advanced YouTube features like search and playlist handling.
+`yt-tt-downloader` is a powerful command-line tool, implemented as a single executable Python script named `yt`, designed to streamline the process of downloading video and audio content from both YouTube and TikTok.
+It leverages `yt-dlp` for core download functionality and integrates with the YouTube Data API for advanced features like intelligent search, playlist handling, and video duration filtering.

 ## Features
 * **YouTube (`yt`) Subcommand:**